Whatstandwell: Culture and community

 The village has an active social group that holds several village events each year.
-Currently the flagship of these is the Whatstandwell Festival held across the valley at Hankin Farm in the middle of June.
+The flagship of these is the Whatstandwell Festival held across the valley at Hankin Farm in the middle of June.
 This features locally brewed real ale, local bands, games and a BBQ.
 The social group also organises a horticultural show, bonfire night, and a carol concert.
-Unfortunately the once annual raft race was abandoned due to lack of support and access issues.
+The once-annual raft race was abandoned because of a lack of support and access issues.

-There were two pubs at the turn of the century, but the Wheatsheaf is now a private residence, and the Derwent Arms is a cafe/restaurant called the Family Tree.
+There were two pubs at the turn of the century, but the Wheatsheaf is now a private residence, and the Derwent Hotel is a cafe/restaurant called the Family Tree.

-Whatstandwell is mentioned in the D H Lawrence novel Sons and Lovers, published 1913, in a scene in which Paul Morel and Miriam go on a day's outing: "They went on, miles and miles, to Whatstandwell.
+Whatstandwell is mentioned in the D. H. Lawrence novel Sons and Lovers, published in 1913, in a scene in which Paul Morel and Miriam go on a day's outing: "They went on, miles and miles, to Whatstandwell.
 All the food was eaten, everybody was hungry, and there was very little money to get home with.
-But they managed to procure a loaf and a currant-loaf, which they hacked to pieces with shut-knives, and ate sitting on the wall near the bridge, watching the bright Derwent rushing by, and the brakes from Matlock pulling up at the inn."
+But they managed to procure a loaf and a currant-loaf, which they hacked to pieces with shut knives, and ate sitting on the wall near the bridge, watching the bright Derwent rushing by, and the brakes from Matlock pulling up at the inn."

 Ellen MacArthur, the round-the-world sailor, grew up in Whatstandwell.

+Ken Smith, the subject of the Scottish BAFTA-winning film The Hermit of Treig, was born in the village.
+His book The Way of the Hermit, published by Pan McMillan ISBN 9781035009817 describes his childhood in the village.